The Best Small Business Loans & Financing Ideas to Help Your Business Grow

 Small business grants

-Government agencies, private foundations, and nonprofits dole out millions of dollars each year.
-There are broad programs, like Grants.gov, while others specifically target minority business owners.
+Government agencies, private foundations, and nonprofits provide millions of dollars in grants each year.
+There are broad programs, like Grants.gov, while others provide grants to minority business owners.
 (See if you’re eligible for these 10 minority grants.)

-Applying for grants can be time-consuming and highly competitive, but it may be worth the effort.
-It’s as close to “free money” as most entrepreneurs get.
+Applying for grants can be time-consuming and very competitive, but it may be worth the effort.
+In a way, grants are as close to “free money” as most entrepreneurs get.

 If you don’t qualify for any of the options we’ve mentioned, there are a couple more ways you can access essential funding.